freeCodeCamp/guide/src/pages/certifications/responsive-web-design/css-flexbox/use-display-flex-to-position-two-boxes/index.md

 ---
-title: Use display: flex to Position Two Boxes
+title: "Use display: flex to Position Two Boxes"
 ---
 ## Use display: flex to Position Two Boxes